-In the second section, respondents are given information about contemporary US statistics in each of these dimensions.
-Respondents are then asked to choose between two hypothetical future societies, A and B, in which values for each of the four variables are randomly assigned to each society.
+values for each of the four variables are randomly assigned to each society.
 For example, Societies A and B may both be assigned the same level of income, but Society A has high levels of income inequality while Society B has large gaps in college access.
 Respondents choose which bundle of randomly assigned values are optimal, according to their own welfare criteria.

-We highlight two additional features of the DCE.
-First, because asking respondents multiple questions is more cost effective than repeatedly introducing the survey to new respondents, we give them four versions of the choice experiment, in which societal values are randomly assigned for each new question.
+Two additional features of the DCE can be highlighted.
+First, after respondents are presented with descriptive information and diagnostic questions, they are given four versions of the choice experiment, in which societal values are randomly assigned for each new question.
+Giving respondents multiple questions is more cost effective than introducing the survey to new respondents an equivalent number of times.
 Standard errors are therefore clustered at the respondent level.
-Second, to minimize primacy and recency effects, the four societal attributes were presented in a randomized order across respondents (Hainmueller et al., 2014).
+Second, to minimize primacy and recency effects, the four societal attributes were presented in a randomized order across respondents (Hainmueller, Hopkins and Yamamoto, 2014).

-4.3 Social Welfare Variables Construction
+4.2 Social Welfare Variables Construction

-Respondents are presented with information about a society's overall level of income and human capital development, as well as levels of income and equality of access to HE.
-These variables are constructed based on means and SDs from US commuting zones (CZ) using Chetty et al. (2014) data available on the Equality-of-Opportunity.org website.
-Respondents are asked to choose values that conform to different combinations
+As explained, respondents are presented with information about a society's overall level of income and human capital development, as well as levels of income and equality of access to HE.
+The variables that are presented to survey respondents are constructed based on means and standard deviations from US commuting zones (CZ) using data made available by Chetty et al. (2014) from the Equality-of-Opportunity.org project.
+Respondents are asked to choose values that conform to different combinations of CZ-level family income per capita, income inequality, level of HE and educational mobility.
+Effectively, respondents are randomly assigned CZ descriptive characteristics and are asked which bundle of descriptive statistics is most desirable.